South East Queensland’s water supply

 Government has put in place arrangements that enable entry into Queensland by our contractors and suppliers to support our critical water supply service.
 Suppliers and contractors should be familiar with the entry requirements and exemptions, and only travel from another State or Territory to Queensland and obtained the relevant documentation (for example, refer to https://www.qld.gov.au/border-pass) and fall within a relevant exemption.

 Important note: It is expected that all visiting suppliers, who are exempt from border restrictions and travelling into Queensland, will remain in their vehicle and practice social distancing wherever possible.
 This includes maintaining a distance of at least 1.5 metres from other persons where reasonably practicable.

 If you have a question in relation to supplier/contractor movements across the border into Queensland (which is not already covered above), please contact our Commercial Services Team at [email protected].

 Other visitors to our sites

 In order to protect the employees who are critical to our service delivery, we will not be permitting any visitors to our operational sites by anyone other than suppliers or contractors mentioned above.

 The above measures are an important part of our overall plan for the safety and wellbeing of our staff members, and the continuation of essential services for the people of South East Queensland through this pandemic.

-Impacts on our irrigation customers
+Information for our irrigation customers